-Of course Goebbels’ Titanic featured all the classic elements of the story: the ship putting to sea without enough lifeboats; the captain, Edward J. Smith, ordering the helm to steam full speed ahead despite warnings of icebergs; the officers and crew ushering the wealthiest passengers to safety leaving hundreds of steerage-class ticket-holders to perish.
+Of course Goebbels’ Titanic featured all the classic elements of the story: the ship putting to sea without enough lifeboats; the captain, Edward J. Smith, ordering full speed despite warnings of icebergs; the officers and crew ushering the wealthiest passengers to safety leaving hundreds of steerage-class ticket-holders to perish.

-But if these true facts of the story weren’t somehow damning enough, Nazi screenwriters took a number of creative liberties of their own to further underscore the theme of British corruption and ineptitude.
+But if these true facts of the story weren’t somehow damning enough, Nazi screenwriters took a number of creative liberties to further underscore the theme of British corruption and ineptitude.

 The Nazi Titanic begins with crooked White Star Liner execs conniving to short their own firm’s stock just before the new flagship’s maiden voyage in hopes that a speedy ocean crossing will send shares soaring.

-The Nazis also conjure up a host of fictional German heroes and heroines for the film.
+The Nazis also conjure up a host of fictional heroes and heroines for the film — of whom just happened to be German.
 These include the protagonist, a dashing first officer named Petersen who leaps into action when disaster strikes.
-Backing him up is an assortment of wholesome Volksdeutsche–type passengers who do their utmost during the crisis, all the while the English first-class travellers trample one another as they stampede for the Titanic’s lifeboats.
+Backing him up is an assortment of wholesome Volksdeutsche–type passengers who do their utmost during the crisis, all the while the English first-class travellers trample one another as they cravenly stampede for the lifeboats.

 Titanic cost Berlin an estimated 4 million Reichsmarks (roughly $180 million today) making it one of the most expensive films of the 20th Century.
-In fact, the final bill was proportionally greater than the price tag for the actual RMS Titanic, which would be about $174 million in 2017 currency.
+In fact, the movie’s final bill was proportionally greater than the price tag for the actual RMS Titanic, which would cost about $174 million in 2017 currency.
 The movie featured an all-star cast and hundreds of extras, including a number of officers and sailors of the Kriegsmarine.
-It was shot on location in the Baltic port of Gdynia, Poland using one of the largest ocean liners of Weimar Germany as a set: the SS Cap Arcona.
-Ironically, this stand-in ship was itself lost in the closing days of World War Two after being attacked by Allied warplanes.
-Tragically, the vessel was carrying 5,000 concentration camp inmates and POWs.
+It was shot on location in the Baltic port of Gdynia, Poland using one of the largest ocean liners of Weimar Germany as the set: the SS Cap Arcona.
+Ironically, this stand-in ship was herself lost in the closing days of World War Two after being attacked by Allied warplanes.
+Tragically, the stricken vessel was carrying 5,000 concentration camp inmates and POWs.

 Production of Titanic, which took place in the summer of 1942, was plagued with difficulties, not the least of which was Allied bombing raids on port facilities near the filming locations.
 And the problems didn’t end there.
 The German naval officers who acted as the movie’s technical advisors spent much of their time on set romancing the female cast members, something that drove the director, Herbert Selpin, to distraction.

-During one blowout, the 38-year-old filmmaker launched into tirade about the entire project and the military in general.
+During one heated blowout, the 38-year-old filmmaker launched into tirade blaming the project’s many problems on the military and the regime itself.
 He was subsequently denounced by the movie’s screenwriter and arrested.
-After refusing to atone to for his outburst, Selpin was found hanging in his cell by his own suspenders in an apparent suicide.
+After refusing to atone to for his outburst, Selpin was strangely found hanging in his cell by his own suspenders in an apparent suicide.
 It was widely rumoured in the German film community that Gestapo agents, acting on Goebbels’ personal orders, strangled Selpin and then strung up his corpse.
 A new director was assigned to the project and the film was completed and ready for release in November, 1943.